Jay-Wook/regulations/REGULATIONS.md

 - 1a) All tournaments MUST be organized such that any competing person has an equal opportunity to win.
 - 1b) All tournaments MUST have an organizing team (consisting of two or more individuals) appointed by the CRGA board-of-directors as stated in CRGA BYLAWS.md (link to be provided):
-    - 1b1) Tournament Commissioner -  who are responsible for logistics before, during, and after the tournament.
+    - 1b1) Tournament Commissioner -  who is responsible for logistics before, during, and after the tournament.
-    - 1b2) Tournament Lead Engineer - who are responsible for assembling, operating, and maintaining CRGA equipment before, during and after the tournament.
+    - 1b2) Tournament Lead Engineer - who is responsible for assembling, operating, and maintaining CRGA equipment before, during and after the tournament.
-    - 1b3) Tournament Media Lead (optional) - who are responsible for video capture, stream broadcast (hosted by CRGA and/or sponsoring event), and social media.
+    - 1b3) Tournament Media Lead (optional) - who is  66 responsible for video capture, stream broadcast (hosted by CRGA and/or sponsoring event), and social media.
     - 1b4) Support Team (optional) - assist with duties listed above as needed.
     - 1b5) Organizing team members MAY serve in multiple roles during a tournament.
 - 1c) Members of the tournament organizing team MUST NOT participate in the competition.